drusong/BitTorrent/README.md

 ==========

 BitTorrent protocol in C
-just some sourcecode writter by one other person
+just some source code written by one other person